Pantone Pageant: Shady Salvias on a Mixed Blue Designer Patio

 We've based our choices on two plants that are well matched to Pantone colors 'Dusk Blue 16-4120' and 'Monaco Blue 19-3964.'

-We suggest growing the dusky blue Somalian Mountain Sage in a lively looking planter next to large container, including a narrow trellis, for the long-blooming, royal, Monaco-like hue of Blue Vine Sage, which is a climber (botanical, not social).
+We suggest growing the dusky blue Somalian Mountain Sage (Salvia somalensis) in a lively looking planter next to large container, including a narrow trellis, for the long-blooming, royal, Monaco-like hue of Blue Vine Sage, (S. cacaliifolia) which is a climber but not a true vine.

 Both plants love the climate of USDA Zones 8 to 11.
 Why not put them in the same pot?
 It all comes down to how much water to drink, a matter upon which they don't agree.
 Somalian Mountain Sage likes to stay on the dry side, whereas Blue Vine Sage loves lots of moisture.
 Different soaks for different folks.